CLEMSON ALUMNI ASSOCIATION DISTINGUISHED SERVICE AWARD GUIDELINES

 • Dedication and service to Clemson University – 50%

-• Devotion to faith, community, and public service – 25%
+• Devotion to community and public service – 25%

 • Professional and/or family achievements and accomplishments – 25%

 WAIVERS: These requirements are guidelines for the selection of nominees and may be waived by the Alumni Association Board of Directors in cases where extenuating circumstances exist.
 Such a waiver requires the support of a two-thirds majority of the Alumni Association Board membership.

 NOMINATIONS: The Honor and Awards Committee of the Alumni Association will accept nominations of individuals prior to July 31st annually.
-Each nomination must utilize the official nomination form, and contain a minimum of three letters of support, with one being authored by the nominator, and, if readily available, the nominee’s resume may be included as supporting documentation.
-The total length of a nomination – inclusive of the requisite official nomination form and letters of support – must not exceed nine one-sided pages.
+Each nomination must utilize the official nomination form, contain three letters of support, with one being authored by the nominator, and, if readily available, the nominee’s resume may be included as supporting documentation.
+The total length of a nomination – inclusive of the requisite official nomination form and letters of support – must not exceed ten one-sided pages.
 Self-nominations will not be accepted.
 Nominations should convey to the selection committee the merits of each nominee, assuming that no prior knowledge of the candidate exists and that committee members are unfamiliar with the candidate.